khaicpham/WNM499/README.md

-# WNM499 Final Project
+# WNM499 Midterm Project

-This is the repo for WNM499 Final Project.
+This is the repo for WNM499 Midterm Project.